 If you want stress-free saving, Digit does the dirty work for you.
 This free app essentially analyzes your spending habits and transfers money into your savings account when you can afford it.

 Don’t worry, it has a no-overdraft guarantee and the typical withdrawal amount is anywhere between $5 and $50 every couple of days.
 Again, the amount depends on your own spending habits.

 To keep the app free, you don’t earn any interest on your Digit savings account, so it’s best to use this for short-term savings goals.

-When you’re ready to withdraw your money, you simply text Digit and they will transfer your savings back to your checking account within one business day.
+When you’re ready to withdraw your money, you simply text Digit.
+They will then transfer your savings back to your checking account within one business day.
 There aren’t any balance minimums so it’s easy to get started and you don’t have to worry about any kind of fees.